-In order to develop appropriate Paper Chart Working Group (CSPCWG) tor and rectify possible deficiencies and Group (NSEHWG) to do some preparatory work on the development of guidelines for preparation and maintenance of small and scale ENC schemes.
+In order to develop appropriate Group (NSEHWG) to do some preparatory work on the development of guidelines for preparation and maintenance of small and scale ENC schemes.
 WENDWG also expressed interest in these developments.

 The following table summarizes the status of ENC schemes: